 Folks have strong opinions about prairie dogs.

 Mr. J., a rancher who prefers not to be identified, said that when you stand on a tractor or a combine for eight hours a day, you see a lot of stuff, contradicting notions that numbers of burrowing owls are declining.

 “Burrowing owls are all over Taos County,” he said.
 A no-nonsense kind of person, Mr. J. explained how he’s worked pastures up and down the county.
 On this particular pasture, he runs cattle in the winter and dryland farms in the summer.

 But how can a farmer disc the land, blade over prairie dog burrows and not hurt owls?
-Mr. J. has an answer.
-But first, you need to know that folks have strong opinions about prairie dogs. more
+Mr. J. has an answer. more

 I opened the turquoise painted door of the Territorial-style building (home to Natural Heritage New Mexico on UNM’s Albuquerque campus), walked along slightly tilting floors, climbed a narrow staircase, and knocked at the office of UNM research biologist, Dr. Kristine Johnson.
 I’d come to learn about the Pinyon Jay, specifically what can us plain folk do to help stop its precipitous decline. more